YellowLabTools/YellowLabTools/README.md

 ## How it works

-The tool loads the given URL via [PhantomJS](http://phantomjs.org/) (a headless browser) and collects various metrics and statistics with the help of [Phantomas](https://github.com/macbre/phantomas).
+The tool loads the given URL and collects various metrics and statistics with the help of [Phantomas](https://github.com/macbre/phantomas).
 These metrics are then categorized and transformed into scores.
 It also gives in-depth details so developpers can fix the detected issues.

-By the way, it's free because we are geeks, not businessmen.
-All we want is a ★ on GitHub, it will boost our motivation to add more awesome features!!!
+By the way, it's free because I am a geek, not businessmen.
+In return, you can add a ★ on GitHub, it will boost my motivation to add more awesome features!!!

 ![example dashboard screenshot](./doc/img/screenshot.png)